forgestock/mrpassessment/docs/User-Training-Guide.md

 They are designed to run in sequence:

 ```
-ABC/XYZ Classification  →  MRP Exception  →  MRP Assessment
+ABC/XYZ Classification  →  MRP Exception  →  MRP Assessment  →  Excess & Obsolete
-       (monthly)                (after each MRP run)        (weekly)
+   (monthly)                (after each MRP run)        (weekly)            (weekly/monthly)
 ```

-- **ABC/XYZ** enriches the other two features with value and variability context.
+- **ABC/XYZ** enriches the other three features with value and variability context.
 - **MRP Exception** uses ABC/XYZ class to weight severity scores — a safety stock breach on an A-class item is more urgent than the same breach on a C-class item.
 - **MRP Assessment** uses ABC/XYZ class to identify configuration gaps (e.g. A-class items without a coverage group) and flags items that simultaneously have an assessment finding *and* an open MRP exception as **compounded risk**.
+- **Excess & Obsolete** turns aging and provision exposure into disposition actions; review the watchlist daily, refresh analysis weekly (or monthly in stable environments), and govern monthly.

 > **Important:** Always run ABC/XYZ Classification at least once before running MRP Exception or MRP Assessment.
 Without classification data, the ABC/XYZ-weighted priority scores cannot be computed.